T. Anderson Hanson: Temperance and vegetarianism

 Hanson took a teetotal pledge around 1842.
-He was an active participant in the temperance movement, serving as president of the Northern Section of the New Church (Swedenborgian) Temperance Society and the Band of Hope.
+He took part in the temperance movement and served as president of the Northern Section of the New Church (Swedenborgian) Temperance Society and the Band of Hope.

-Following a railway accident in March 1853, he suffered from sciatica.
-After attending a lecture by James Simpson on vegetarianism, he adopted the diet and returned to full health after six months.
-He started eating meat again due to social pressure and suffered from a number of liver problems for 25 years.
-After reading Sylvester Graham's Science of Human Life, he was drawn to vegetarianism again and his liver issues resolved.
+Following a railway accident in March 1853, Hanson suffered from sciatica.
+After attending a lecture on vegetarianism by James Simpson, he adopted a vegetarian diet and later said that his health recovered after six months.
+He resumed eating meat because of social pressure and said that he then suffered from liver problems for 25 years.
+After reading Sylvester Graham's Science of Human Life, he again adopted vegetarianism and said that his liver problems ceased.

-Hanson represented the Vegetarian Society in London in 1885 for a year.
-He also served as vice-president of the Society and edited its periodical, The Dietetic Reformer and Vegetarian Messenger.
+Hanson represented the Vegetarian Society in London in 1885 for one year.
+He also served as vice-president of the society and edited its periodical, The Dietetic Reformer and Vegetarian Messenger.
 He later became honorary secretary of the Vegetarian Federal Union.
 In 1893, Hanson attended the Chicago Vegetarian Congress as a delegate to the World's Fair in Chicago.
-He later served as treasurer of the Union and, along with May Yates, as a representative of the Vegetarian Society of America in the councils of the Union.
+He later served as treasurer of the Union and, with May Yates, as a representative of the Vegetarian Society of America in the Union's councils.

-In his later years, Hanson delivered a number of lectures on vegetarianism in London.
-In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians.
-Speakers in attendance included Hanson (then aged 86), Joseph Wallace, C. P. Newcombe, John E. B. Mayor, Samuel Saunders, and Samuel Pitman, brother of Isaac Pitman.
+In his later years, Hanson delivered lectures on vegetarianism in London.
+In October 1905, a meeting for octogenarian vegetarians was held at Congregational Memorial Hall, London.
+Speakers included Hanson, then aged 86, Joseph Wallace, C. P. Newcombe, John E. B. Mayor, Samuel Saunders, and Samuel Pitman, brother of Isaac Pitman.

 Travels

-Hanson traveled extensively, visiting nearly every kingdom and empire in Europe except Württemberg, Bavaria, and Serbia.
+Hanson travelled through much of Europe, but did not visit Württemberg, Bavaria, or Serbia.
 He was present in Hamburg during the Great Fire of 1842.
-In Carthage, he assisted archaeologist Nathan Davis with packing artefacts and, in 1874, he visited the World's Fair.
-In 1881, as a vegetarian, he undertook a journey through Spain, Portugal, Algeria, and Egypt, with stops in Tunis and Malta, followed by visits to the Holy Land, Syria, Athens, Constantinople, and Odessa.
-His route continued through Bessarabia, Romania, Hungary, Austria, Bohemia, and Saxony, covering nearly 10,000 miles while maintaining excellent health throughout.
-On his way to Chicago in 1893, he visited New York, Philadelphia, and Washington; and, on his return, Niagara, Albany, Saratoga, and Boston.
+In Carthage, he assisted the archaeologist Nathan Davis with packing artefacts and, in 1874, visited the World's Fair.
+In 1881, while following a vegetarian diet, he travelled through Spain, Portugal, Algeria, and Egypt, with stops in Tunis and Malta, followed by visits to the Holy Land, Syria, Athens, Constantinople, and Odessa.
+His route continued through Bessarabia, Romania, Hungary, Austria, Bohemia, and Saxony, covering nearly 10,000 miles.
+On his way to Chicago in 1893, he visited New York, Philadelphia, and Washington; on his return journey, he visited Niagara, Albany, Saratoga, and Boston.

 Personal life and death

 Hanson lived in Bradford, Chorlton-on-Medlock, and London.
 On 11 June 1844, he married Sarah Ann Beaumont at Eastbrook Chapel, Bradford.
-They had two daughters, Louisa Mary (1847–1916) and Catherine (b.
-1850).
+They had two daughters, Louisa Mary (1847–1916) and Catherine (born 1850).

-Hanson died at Brondesbury, London on 21 April 1912, aged 92.
+Hanson died in Brondesbury, London, on 21 April 1912, aged 92.